Heatblur-Simulations/f-14-manual/SphinxManual/Manual/source/general.rst

 The STANDBY light indicates that system warmup is not yet completed and when completed turns off.
 At other times, illumination of this indicator indicates the presence of a fault in the system.

 The AUDIO (volume) knob controls the audio volume of the RIO sound from the system.
-The pilot has no access to this audio.
-The audio itself is generated from the PRF of recieved threats with PRF frequency being converted to audio frequency.
+The pilot has no access to this audio unless he put his amplifier selector to **EMER** (to use RIO amplifier).
+The audio itself is generated based on radar signal characteristics (mainly PRF).

 The mode selector knob controls power and operational mode that the system is in.